 LOW BIRTH RATE + HIGH MORTALITY RATE = EXTINCTION

 The North Atlantic right whale is heading towards extinction.

-In the last year 18 right whales were found dead, including several females.
+In the last two years, 21 right whales were found dead, including several females.
 The effect of these current and future losses on the tiny population is devastating.

 Scientists agree that whale deaths are primarily caused by vessel collisions or entanglement in fishing gear, like this young female right whale named Starboard, pictured above feeding in Cape Cod Bay in Spring 2017, and below, shortly after she became wrapped in line and drowned in the Gulf of St. Lawrence.

 With your support, the Center can help prevent future deaths.